 Also included are smaller-scale RER and rail maps, bus maps and bus info, and airport information.

 TimeOut Shortlist is a combo map/guide book that covers the city by area.
 For each area there is included a very good small map.
+It's sort of a condensed version of their larger guide, but we like it better, it's easier to carry around.

 The Metro map is particularly good.
 The back cover tri-folds out into a useful Metro map in an easy-to-read size.
 This map is in the modern, graphic style, but still good.